jamf/JamfMigrator/README.md

 **Limitations/requirements to be aware of:**
-* Passwords can not be extracted through the API which impacts migrating distribution points, computer management account, account used for LDAP - credentials must be reset on the destination server.
+* Passwords can not be extracted through the API which impacts migrating distribution points, computer management account, account used for LDAP.
+A passwoord can be supplied for each service account, but credentials may need to be reset on the destination server for more complex configurations.
+* Certificate used for LDAPS does not migrate.
 * Icons associated with Mac App Store apps are not migrated (can't be migrated).
 * Only AFP and SMB shares can be migrated.
 * Patch management is not available through the API impacting smart groups dependent on patch management extension attributes.